Quick Answer

 Pennsylvania law requires proof of U.S. citizenship or lawful presence to obtain a driver's license.
 The PennDOT verifies your status with DHS, and a license cannot be issued until DHS confirms your period of lawful presence.
 If you do not have an approved immigration status, a standard driver's license or state ID will not be issued.

-Who CAN Get a Pennsylvania Driver's License
+Who Can Get a Pennsylvania Driver's License?

 - U.S. citizenship or U.S. permanent resident status (green card)